+Referee (required)

+Starter/Clerk (required)

+Finish Judges

+Caller

+Checkers

+Chute Inspectors

-Referee/Starter (required) Finish Judges Caller Checkers Chute Inspectors Course Inspectors Timers
+Course Inspectors

+Timers

-Referee/Starter
+Meet Referee/Starter

-- place the teams in proper position on the starting line after they 1. have drawn for position by lot; - 2. start the race: - act as referee of all decisions in the conduct of the race; 3. - disgualify any runner for unsportsmanlike conduct or for any fla-4. grant violation of the rules: - 5. instruct the runners before the start of the race. - 6 The referee must review the video of the finish of each race to score the event.
+- place the teams in proper position on the starting line after they have drawn for position by lot; - 2. start the race; - 3. act as referee of all decisions in the conduct of the race; - disqualify any runner for unsportsmanlike conduct or for any flagrant violation of the rules; - 5. instruct the runners before the start of the race. - The referee must review the video of the finish of each race to score the event.